Minimal heights and defect groups with two character degrees: Results on almost simple groups

 Finally let $p=2$ and $S$ one of the groups excluded in the first paragraph.
-For $S=\PSL_3(\eps q)$ with $q\equiv-\eps\pmod4$ let $G=\PGL_3(\eps q)$ and let $s$ be an element of order~8 in a maximal torus of $\SL_3(\eps r)$ of order $r^2-1$.
-Then the semisimple character in $\cE(G,s)$ has degree~$q^3-\eps$ and thus height~1, it lies in the principal 2-block of $G$ since there is a unique unipotent 2-block, and it restricts irreducibly to $S$ (since the centralisers of all semisimple elements of order prime to~3 are connected in $\PGL_3$).
-Furthermore, by construction it is invariant under all field automorphisms, so induces a character of $A$ as required.
+If $S=\PSL_3(\eps q)$ with $q\equiv-\eps\pmod4$ let $s$ be an element of order~4 in a maximal torus of $\PGL_3(\eps q)$ of order $q^2-1$.
+The corresponding semisimple character of $S$ has degree $q^3-\eps$, hence height~1, lies in the principal 2-block and is $A$-invariant as $s$ is centralised by the field and graph automorphisms.
+Now note that $A/S$ is cyclic since $q$ is not a square when $\eps=1$, so $\chi$ extends to a character of~$A$ as required.

 Now let $S=\PSL_2(q)$.
 Since by assumption Sylow 2-subgroups of $S$ are non-abelian we have $q\equiv\eps\pmod8$ with $\eps\in\{\pm1\}$.
 Let $s\in\SL_2(q)$ be an element of order~4 whose image in $\PGL_2$ has disconnected centraliser.
 The (semisimple) character $\chi\in\cE(\PGL_2(q),s)$ has degree~$q+\eps$, hence height~1, lies in the principal 2-block (being labelled by a 2-element) and is invariant under the field automorphisms of $S$.
 Thus we are done whenever $A$ induces some non-field automorphism.
-If $A$ induces only field automorphisms, say generated by the Frobenius endomorphism $F_1$, we let $s\in\SL_2(q)$ be a 2-element of order at least~8 fixed under $F_1^2$ but not under $F_1$ (which is possible as $q\equiv\pm1\pmod8$).
-Then the semisimple character $\chi\in\cE(\PGL_2(q),s)$ has height~1, lies in the principal 2-block, restricts irreducibly to $\PSL_2(q)$ and is invariant under $F_1^2$, so extends to $\langle A,\PGL_2(q)\rangle$, providing the required character via restriction to~$A$. \end{proof}
+If $A$ induces only field automorphisms, then $q$ is a square, so there exists a (rational) element of order~4 in a maximal torus of order $q-1$ of $\PGL_2(q)$ which is a square, so lies in $\PSL_2(q)$.
+So the corresponding semisimple character of $\SL_2(q)$ of degree $q+1$ has $Z(\SL_2(q))$ in its kernel, lies in the principal 2-block, is of height~1 and is invariant under all field automorphisms.
+It thus extends to a character of $A$ as desired. \end{proof}

 \begin{prop} Theorem~{\rm\ref{thm:almost}} holds for $A$ with socle $S$ simple of Lie type in characteristic~$r\ne p$ with abelian Sylow $p$-subgroups. \end{prop}

 \begin{proof} Note that $S={}^2G_2(q^2)$ has no even order outer automorphisms.
 Thus, if $p=2$ then Sylow 2-subgroups of $S$ being abelian forces $S=\PSL_2(q)$ with $q\equiv\eps3\pmod8$, $\eps\in\{\pm1\}$.
 In particular, $S$ has no 2-power order field automorphisms and hence $A=\PGL_2(q)$.
 Here we take the irreducible character $\chi$ of $A$ labelled by an element of order~4, of degree~$q+\eps$, which has height~1 and lies in the principal 2-block.
 So we have $p>2$.